Reverse Mortgage Rates in Canada

 1. Convert to a daily interest rate

 Reverse mortgage interest rates are quoted based on an annual interest rate.
 However, reverse mortgage interest is charged on a daily basis.
 This is similar to how interest is charged for a credit card.
-We can simply divide the annual interest rate by 360 to get a daily rate.
+We can simply divide the annual reverse mortgage rate by 360 to get a daily rate.

 2. Calculate the daily interest charged